mkleucker/hipchat-to-es-pipe/README.md

 ## How to use

-1. Run `npm init` to fetch all dependencies
+1. Run `npm install` to fetch all dependencies
 2. (if you don't want to set env vars directly) Copy `.env.exmaple` to `.env` and enter your values
 3. `npm start`
 4. All messages should appear in the specified index.